-- The funny thing about devices…when they come in the AutoCAD MEP…is they're kind of dumb until you tag them.…It's true.…Once you tag a device, not only do you add text,…but you're also adding what is called…a property set definition.…These property set definitions bring along…all of the device's electrical data.…The objective of this video is…to go to the tool palette.…Then we're going to click the device tag…and tag all of our devices.…We will then compare a dumb device…to a smart device that has been tagged.…
+- [Narrator] The funny thing about devices when they come…into Autocad MEP is they're kind of dumb until you tag them.…It's true,…once you tag a device not only do you add text…but you're also adding what is called a…property set definition.…These property set definitions bring along all of the…devices electrical data.…The objective of this video is to go to the tool palette.…Then we're going to click a device tag and tag all…of our devices.…We will then compare a dumb device to a smart device…that has been tagged.…

-Let's scroll down to where it says…mark abbreviation, mark number.…
+Let's scroll down to where it says mark abbreviation…

 - Externally referencing architecture

 - Creating sections